-Both of these come from the same section of the cow – the rib primal.
-Standing rib roast will have the bone attached and the ribeye roast will not.
-That is the difference you see at Costco.
+What's the difference?
+First, both of these come from the same section of the cow - the rib primal.
+The difference lies in that standing rib roast will have the bone attached and the ribeye roast will not.

 If I am going to roast one in the oven I would choose the Standing Rib Roast.
-If I am going to make steaks, then I would get the whole Ribeye and cut my own steaks from it.
+If I am going to make steaks, then I would get the whole Ribeye, be my own meat cutter and cut steaks or steaks and a roast.
 But there is no rule from stopping you from doing either method for either one.

 The suggested amount of Standing Rib Roast you need per person is 1 pound.
 That is what the sign said at Costco.
 I do think that is a generous portion.
 If you have kids around or lighter eaters you could do less than that for sure.

 Here the cost you could expect to pay per person going on the Costco recommendation .
-The smallest roast was around 7 pounds so let’s start there.
+The smaller roasts were around 7 pounds so let's start there.